kevgo/run-that-app/README.md

 Like Docker, _run-that-app_ runs on all major computer platforms including Linux, Windows, and macOS.
-Unlike Docker, _run-that-app_ is extremely fast (installs happen in seconds), lean (leaves a very small footprint on your computer), has zero dependencies, and doesn't have the Docker-in-Docker problem.
+Unlike Docker, _run-that-app_ is extremely fast (installs happen in seconds) and lean (stores nothing but the executables on your hard drive).
+Run-that-app has zero dependencies and doesn't have the Docker-in-Docker problem.

 ### quickstart